microsoft/nodejs-guidelines/README.md

 1. Install Node.js: https://nodejs.org
 > :bulb: when you install Node.js, you'll want to ensure your `PATH` variable is set to your install path so you can call Node from anywhere.

-2. create a new file:
+2. create a new directory named `hello-world`, add a new `app.js` file:
   ```js
   /* app.js */
   console.log('Hello, world!')